Hypertension Management– Unmet Needs

 - Long-term effects still being studied

-- May need to continue blood pressure medications in some cases
+- May need to continue BP medications in some cases

 Therapies in the Pipeline